streetturtle/awesome-wm-widgets/_tips/awesome-buttons.md

 ## Hover effects

-Now the button look like a button, but doesn't behave like one.
-First thing is to change colors when mouse hovers over the button.
+Now the button looks like a button, but doesn't behave like one.
+First thing is to change colors when mouse cursor hovers over the button.
 To do it we can leverage the signals: `mouse::enter` and `mouse::leave`.
 When using signals, we have access the to widget, so it's pretty simple to change the color.
 Below I use alpha channel to darken the color of the button a bit, for all three types of button discussed above it works well:

 <div class="row">
   <div class="col s8">